 This flow takes in a number of parameters, including To, From, Subject, and the email settings.
 The Send Email Java Action is what actually bounces the email to the SMTP (as long as you define the key input information, you have a lot of flexibility about what emails you send).

 To make the process a little simpler, the SMTPEmailModule includes an Email entity in the domain model.
-This entity brings all the important variables together in one place:
+This entity brings all the important attributes together in one place:

 Making an email is as simple as generating an Email object, populating the values, and then passing it to the SendEmail microflow.
 This section demonstrates how to build a page where a user can enter an address, subject, and content, and then send that out from the Mendix application.